twse/random-stuff/Readable Fonts/African.md

 ## Fonts
+AfroRoman is a commercial font package made by Linguist's Software.
+This font comes in two versions: ANSI and Unicode.

 fc by Jörg Knappen (University of Mainz, Germany) is a METAFONT package for African typesetting.

 Gam Bia SIL SophiaL (1995), is a non-Unicode font based on Sophia for use with native languages of Gambia.